Discover what PPC marketing is, and how you can run PPC campaigns to get brand exposure and promote multiple offers.

 The path length report divides your conversion path on the basis of touchpoints.
 It tells at which point most of your users convert during their customer journey.

-Path length reports can help marketers boost their PPC performance.
+Path length reports can help marketers affect PPC performance.
 They can modify AdWords campaigns bids on engagement level with your brand.
 For example, if you find that it takes users at least three sessions before they decide to make a purchase.
 You can increase the bids for users who have visited your website two times but are yet to make a purchase.

 When you notice that a certain touchpoint is attracting more visitors then you should use Position-based attribution model rather than the default last click model.
 This model will give more credits to different interactions during the customer journey and provide context to your PPC campaigns.